cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.2.0-release-notes.md

 There is a significantly increased fee (0.00001000 per recipient) for using version 1 of the STO transaction.
 The fee remains the same (0.00000001) per recipient for using version 0 of the STO transaction.

-Sending an STO transaction via Omni Core that distributes tokens to holders of the same property will automatically be sent as version 0, and sending a cross-property STO will automatically be sent as version 1.
+Sending an STO transaction via ZURBank that distributes tokens to holders of the same property will automatically be sent as version 0, and sending a cross-property STO will automatically be sent as version 1.

 The transaction format of new Send To Owners version is as follows: